stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/8-rbac.md

 kubectl get clusterroles | grep -E 'admin|edit|view'
 ```

+!!! info
     These are the most commonly used default ClusterRoles:

     - `cluster-admin`: Full access to the entire cluster
     - `admin`: Full access within a namespace
     - `edit`: Read/write access to most resources within a namespace
     - `view`: Read-only access to most resources within a namespace

 Let's create a RoleBinding that gives our service account view-only access to most resources: